 Ashley Atkinson, Board Attorney

 C. Ashley Atkinson has served as the School Board Attorney since 1978.
 He is a 1960 graduate of McComb High School.
 He earned his bachelor of arts from Tulane University in 1964 and his Juris Doctorate from the University of Mississippi in 1969.
 He is married to Gaye T. Atkinson and they have four children, Payne, Cea, Claire and Erin, who are all graduates of McComb High School.
-Gaye is a first grade teacher at Otken Elementary in the McComb School District.
+Gaye was a first grade teacher at Otken Elementary in the McComb School District.
 He and Gaye are members of Centenary United Methodist Church.
 He also represents the McComb Housing Authority and the McComb Civil Service Commission.

 PROCEDURE FOR CITIZENS ADDRESSING THE SCHOOL BOARD